qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 These findings establish the foundation for precision psychiatry that moves beyond symptom-based classification toward mechanism-driven intervention.
 The W(t) framework provides the quantitative tools necessary for early detection, risk stratification, and personalized intervention that can transform psychiatric practice from reactive symptom management toward preventive stress regulation.

-The integration of mathematical modeling, Bayesian validation, and clinical translation represents a paradigm shift in stress science, providing the first systematic approach to understanding and intervening in the dynamic processes that underlie psychiatric vulnerability.
+The integration of mathematical modeling, hierarchical validation, and clinical translation represents a paradigm shift in stress science, providing the first systematic approach to understanding and intervening in the dynamic processes that underlie psychiatric vulnerability.
 This framework opens new possibilities for preventive psychiatry and personalized intervention that can improve outcomes while reducing the burden of mental health disorders.

 ---